Leopard 2PL: History

-When the Land Forces took over the first Leopard 2A4 tanks from the Bundeswehr's resources in 2002, it was realized that their modernization was a necessity, but the first works on the development of the plan and the scope of their modernization started only in mid-2012. then developed the initial requirements for the modernization of Leopard tanks.
-The program was called Leopard 2PL.
-As a result of the conducted works, two variants of modernization were defined.
-The first one, basic, included the introduction of an electric turret drive and gun stabilization (in place of hydraulic one), installation of the APU, modernization of the optoelectronic system through e.g. installation of new thermal Imaging cameras, modernization of the driver's seat and a new anti-explosion, fire and mine protection package.
-The second, more extended variant, in addition to the works proposed in the first modernization version, was extended to include the BMS combat management system, installation of a remote-controlled shooting module on the turret of the tank, new types of ammunition, air conditioning systems in the driver and combat compartment, and modernization of the electronics cooling system.
+As soon as the Polish Land Forces took over the first Leopard 2A4 tanks from the Bundeswehr in 2002, it was recognized that their modernization was necessary.
+However, the first efforts to develop its plan and scope did not begin until mid-2012.

+The program was called Leopard 2PL and as a result of the conducted works, two variants of modernization were defined.
+The basic one included the introduction of an electric turret drive and gun stabilization (in place of hydraulic one), installation of an auxiliary power unit (APU), modernization of the optoelectronic system through e.g. installation of new thermal imaging cameras, modernization of the driver's seat and a new anti-explosion, fire and mine protection package.
+The second variant was extended to also include a BMS combat management system, installation of a remote-controlled weapon stations on the turret of the tank, new types of ammunition, air conditioning systems in the driver and combat compartment, and modernization of the electronics cooling system.